Halls Mentho-Lyptus Drops (oral mucous membrane)

 What other drugs will affect Halls Mentho-Lyptus Drops?

-It is not likely that other drugs you take orally or inject will have an effect on Halls Mentho-Lyptus Drops used inside the mouth.
+Halls Mentho-Lyptus Drops used in the mouth is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.